 The Acceptable Ads Standard

-Every ad has to comply with the Acceptable Ads Standard, and participants cannot pay to avoid the criteria. eyeo acts on behalf of the Acceptable Ads Committee to enable publishers, ad networks, and ad-tech providers to participate in Acceptable Ads, and to enforce compliance with the criteria.
+Every ad has to comply with the Acceptable Ads Standard, and participants cannot pay to avoid the standard. eyeo acts on behalf of the Acceptable Ads Committee to enable publishers, ad networks, and ad-tech providers to participate in Acceptable Ads, and to enforce compliance with the standard.

 For transparency, all Acceptable Ads are added to a public forum to allow the Internet community the opportunity to submit feedback.